stephencweiss/stephencharlesweiss.com/content/blog/2019-04-04/rename-with-destructuring-in-javascript.md

 const { name: dog } = me.family.dog
 ```

-The only thing that I really wish this could do that it *can’t* is allow additional restructuring *within* the object and combine this into one line.
+The only thing that I really wish this could do that it *can't* is allow additional restructuring *within* the object and combine this into one line.
 That is, the following will *not* work:
 `const {name, family.wife.name: wife, family.dog.name: dog} = me`

 Oh well.

 [Wes Bos](https://wesbos.com/destructuring-renaming/) has a helpful post on the topic.
 Check it out.